-John McGahern’s short novel The Dark is a depressing portrait of a young boy growing up in Ireland.
+John McGahern’s short novel is a depressing portrait of a young boy growing up in Ireland.
 Half of the chapters are written in second person while the rest are split between third and first, with a smattering of chapters where the voice is so passive it doesn’t even seem to have a perspective.
 And the chapters aren’t chosen at random, either; each change in PoV serves a purpose.

 The first-person chapters, which account for only three out of the thirty chapters, are all ones where Mahoney, the young protagonist, is enjoying himself.

 The third-person chapters are all instances of brutal humiliation, failure and abuse.

 The second-person chapters are all instances where Mahoney is trying to amp himself up or change his life.